mgoldcoin/mgold/technical-details/mass-transfer-transaction.md

 100_000 + 50_000 * N
 ```

 where `N` is the number of recipients in transaction.
+The total is rounded up to the nearest 100_000.
 Fee can be configured in miner node settings using the usual syntax, just keep in mind that there are two parts to it.
 Below is an excerpt from the configuration file that ships with the node:

 ```cpp
 transfer {